Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Webflow – Ease of Use

-Webflow offers a clean nifty backend dashboard to manage your website.
+Webflow offers a clean, nifty backend dashboard to manage your website.
 It comes with a visual interface to design your content.
 You can write your content and design layouts with a live preview.

 Webflow comes with different templates that you can use for your project and edit them using their visual editor.
 The Webflow visual editor has a ton of features, and beginners may struggle a bit to find their way around it.

 Webflow is made for designers and developers.
-If you are a content publisher, then you may miss features that are quite common among other CMS platforms like post types, categories and tags, discussion and comments, etc.
+If you are a content publisher, then you may miss features that are quite common among other CMS platforms, like post types, categories and tags, discussion and comments, etc.

 Winner – WordPress

 Webflow’s CMS capabilities are also not the same as WordPress.
-There are fewer options to add tags and categories to your content types, no native comments feature, and the design elements just get in your way if you just want to write.
+There are fewer options to add tags and categories to your content types, no native comments feature and the design elements just get in your way if you just want to write.
 This makes it a bit difficult to use for content publishers.

-Costs – Webflow vs WordPress
+2. Cost Comparison of Webflow vs WordPress

 For most users, the cost of building a website is a major factor in choosing a platform.